Quasi-gradients of discrete parameters

 5 Avoiding the need for gradients

-Famously, Expectation Maximization can handle some of the same optimisation problems as gradient-based methods, but without needing gradients.
+Famously, Expectation Maximization can handle some of the same optimization problems as gradient-based methods, but without gradients.
 There are presumably more variants.

 6 Other methods

 What even are (Grathwohl et al. 2021; Zhang, Liu, and Liu 2022)?
-I think they work for quantised continuous vars, or possibly ordinal vars?
+I think they work for quantized continuous variables, or possibly ordinal variables?